Baseline User Guide

 Fast Parallel Scratch Storage

-Wolf GPFS is not designed for long term storage and files that have not been accessed or modified in the last 90 days are continually purged.
-Users will want to move valuable data and codes off of Wolf as soon as they are no longer needed for an active simulation or analysis campaign.
-There are no backups for data stored on the GPFS Wolf parallel filesystem.
+Wolf2 GPFS is not designed for long term storage and files that have not been accessed or modified in the last 90 days are continually purged.
+Users will want to move valuable data and codes off of Wolf2 as soon as they are no longer needed for an active simulation or analysis campaign.
+There are no backups for data stored on the GPFS Wolf2 parallel filesystem.

 GPFS Filesystem